tulliana/bauh/README.md

   check_interval: 30  # the updates checking interval in SECONDS
 disk:
     trim_after_update: false # it trims the hard disk after a successfull packages upgrade ( `fstrim -a -v` )
+backup:
+    enabled: true  # generate timeshift snapshots before an action ( if timeshift is installed on the system )
+    mode: 'incremental' # incremental=generates a new snapshot based on another pre-exising one. 'only_one'=deletes all pre-existing snapshots and generates a fresh one.
+    install: null  # defines if the backup should be performed before installing a package.
+Allowed values: null (a dialog will be displayed asking if a snapshot should be generated), true: generates the backup without asking. false: disables the backup for this operation
+    uninstall: null  # defines if the backup should be performed before uninstalling a package.
+Allowed values: null (a dialog will be displayed asking if a snapshot should be generated), true: generates the backup without asking. false: disables the backup for this operation
+    upgrade: null  # defines if the backup should be performed before upgrading a package.
+Allowed values: null (a dialog will be displayed asking if a snapshot should be generated), true: generates the backup without asking. false: disables the backup for this operation
+    downgrade: null  # defines if the backup should be performed before downgrading a package.
+Allowed values: null (a dialog will be displayed asking if a snapshot should be generated), true: generates the backup without asking. false: disables the backup for this operation

 ```
 #### Tray icons
 Priority: